 To start, you need to cut out the bodice pieces as instructed by the pattern.
-For the skirt, you need to cut out two pieces on the fold with these measurements (keep in mind, I'm only 5'3", so you may want to add length to this skirt).
+For the skirt, you need to cut out two pieces on the fold with with the instructions from the video.
+For reference, the skirt I’m wearing is 43 inches long and I am 5’3″ tall.

 Place your bodice fronts on your bodice back, right sides together.
 Sew across shoulders.
 Repeat with other bodice pieces.